AlisaSlobodskaya/netServer/README.md

 1) using blocking sockets and multithreaded processing for messaging, supports communication with the database;
 2) using single-threaded processing on the selector, doesn't support communication with the database.

+User data is stored in the postgresql database.
+Data about the tables used in the db.sql.

 Simple Messaging Protocol: <br>
 `value GS value GS value RS` <br>